-If your brand is considering digital advertising, there’s a lot to think about—search vs. display, CPC vs. CPM, CRM integrations, bid strategies.
+If your brand is considering digital advertising, there’s a lot to think about—search vs. display, CPC vs. CPM, CRM integrations, bid strategies, budget breakdowns.
 There’s no end to what you might need to consider.

 But with so much to think about, it’s important that you’re able to answer some questions about your brand position and commitment to digital marketing to ensure that you’ll be able to benefit from a digital ads campaign.
 If you can answer yes to the following eight questions, congrats—you’re ready for digital advertising!